 Additional local transportation services to boost driver efficiency

-Of course, drop trailers aren’t the only way to boost driver efficiency.
+Of course, drop trailers aren’t the only way to boost distribution efficiency.
 Two additional productivity-saving transportation services we offer at Kanban include cross docking and rail transloading.

 Cross docking combines short-term (sometimes very short-term) warehousing and local delivery, allowing you to keep your products (and your drivers) in motion while skipping the costs of long-term warehousing or vendor penalties.
 For instance, if your drivers are early or late for their appointment windows at QVC or other Eastern NC destinations, they can bring their loads to one of our cross dock facilities.
 We’ll store your products temporarily and deliver them at the designated appointment times – allowing your drivers to simply drop off and skip the wait altogether.